 So what do we do in such situations?
 You can try hanging sound dampening materials around the area, but sometimes that not an option.

 This is when you might consider a microphone with a cardioid pick up pattern, such as the Rode NT3.
 Cardioid microphones do not have the “vents” along the side to eliminate off-axis sound so they pick up sound in a wider area then shotguns, but they also don’t have as much problem with echoes in a highly sound reflective room.

 This can save you a lot of headache in post and can save you from having to rerecord your talent’s dialogue in an ADR (Automatic Dialogue Replacement) session.

 Like everything else in filmmaking, it is all about having the right tools for the right job.
 There are times a shotgun microphones is your best option, and there are times you might need to switch to a cardioid mic.
 I always recommend testing out what you’ve got to see what works best in any given situation, and when in doubt always roll an extra take for audio.

 Your editor and audience with thank you.
-And if you would like more info on this and other aspects of filmmaking, click here to grab your free filmmaker checklist.
+And if you would like more tips like this, click here to grab your filmmaker checklist.

 Michael Head is a filmmaker and full-time geek living the the Dallas-Fort Worth Metromess.
 Follow him at @michaeldhead.
 Check in every Tuesday for Micheal’s “tech-Tuesday” articles.
 Check out his website at michaeldhead.wordpress.com.